 Hair Essentials Proprietary Blend

 On the product website, it's said that Fo Ti (along with Han Lian Cao) promotes thicker, fuller hair.
-While there are clincal studies suggesting Fo Ti may help hair loss, most of the proof involves test tube and mouse studies.
+While clinical studies suggest Fo Ti may help hair loss, most of the proof involves test tube and mouse studies.

 Human proof of Fo Ti hair growth effects cannot be located.
 Fo ti supplements have been linked to liver damage.
 Recall from above, that the Hair Essentials label states it has no Pyrrolizidine alkaloids.
 This may be a reference to Fo ti.